yard

 Timing and placement matter just as much as your neem mix.
 Spray in the early morning or evening so droplets do not burn leaves in harsh midday sun.

 On indoor plants, treat in a sink or tub so you can fully wet the foliage without soaking your floors.
-Neem works on pests like spider mites that plague monstera foliage and other tropicals.
+Neem works on pests like spider mites that plague Monstera foliage and other tropicals.

 Aim for a fine, even mist that leaves leaves shiny but not dripping.
 Turn pots and angle the sprayer under each leaf, where aphids and mites hide.